How to Price a Job as a Tradesperson in 2026

 - VAT if you're registered

-Step 6: Don’t Race to the Bottom
+Don't race to the bottom

 - Offer a reduced scope — can you do part of the job now and phase the rest?